 This extraordinary expanse of ancient land beckons the curious souls of those eager to escape the ever-expanding Southwestern United States’ sprawl.
 Indeed, those who seek out Canyon de Chelly – located in northeastern Arizona 230 miles from Albuquerque and 330 miles from Phoenix – have made a decision to temporarily leave the cities and towns (and casinos) that are slowly transforming the region and enter into a land that is vast, timeless and, to many, spiritual.
 The sheer rock walls of Canyon de Chelly embrace the ghosts of battles lost to the U.S. Army long ago.
 Pictographs that were etched in the canyon walls by the Anasazi people ages ago depict stories of their ordeal to survive in what was then a brutal environment.
 On one of my many journeys into the canyon a Navajo guide interpreted an entire canyon wall filled with pictographs by urging me to “…Believe one day back there, back in the eon time…” Above the canyon walls hawks circle in prey of their dinner while ravens consider if they want to challenge these sly raptors.
 Sometimes they try.
 Usually they pay a stiff price as they’re slapped down.
 The birds that hold dominion over Canyon de Chelly’s air space and the four-legged creatures that roam its depths are enshrined as spirits by the Navajo people, all overseen by Spider Woman.

 From her precipitous perch in the Canyon Spider Woman weaves her magic to protect the Navajo people from natural and human encounters.
 The Navajo creation story tells us that Spider Woman helped the twins Monster Slayer and Child of Water to find their father, the sun, after, of course, having spun the world out of her web and singing all things to life.
 She was a busy lady in those days.
 Eventually her creative powers were focused on weaving, a skill that she has passed down through generations of Navajo weavers who create magnificent wool rugs with designs that tell their clan’s stories.
-In my travels throughout Indian Country (as the region is commonly referred to by local residents) Spider Woman has been hot on my trail.
+In my travels throughout Indian Country (as the region is commonly referred to by local residents) Spider Woman has been hot on my tail.

 Years ago I became interested in Navajo rugs.
 I began attending rug auctions to purchase ones that were within my limited budget.
 I also began a quest to identify where the rugs were made and even who wove them.
 With my wife, Laurel I journeyed to the small outlying trading posts that stretched from one end of the Navajo Nation to the other, examining rugs unique to a particular trading post.
 Each of these trading posts has their own stories but all share a similar history: they were established by white settlers to the region in order to provide goods and services to the impoverished Indian communities.
 The owners then worked with local weavers to create patterns that would eventually provide an identity for their post.
 Often these patterns were based on those unique to Turkish and Middle Eastern designs infused with images from the Navajo’s mythologized past.
 Over the years the patterns have become based more on the Navajo designs and less on the early “Oriental Rug” designs.
 The trading post owners then created a “brand” for their rugs to sell to the expanding tourist market while providing much-needed support to the weavers and their families.
 Strong ties were created between the weavers and the traders allowing the numerous trading posts throughout the Navajo Nation to form a network that has evolved and flourished into the 21st century.
 As the rugs became more and more elegant in design they became more expensive to buy.
 It is not uncommon, for example, to find a rug that is priced at $30,000 (and higher) depending, of course, on its size and sophisticated design and the quality of its weave.
 Multiple styles of weaving factor into the history of Navajo Rug design and distribution but all have their roots firmly planted in the image of Spider Woman and her influence on families of weavers for over 300 years.
 I have heard stories of her influence on these weavers.
 One in particular, the “spirit line” has informed my knowledge of the rugs.